PromptBit/partbolt-help-articles/_articles/direct-label-printing.md

 * Make sure the "Editor Lite" mode is **OFF**&mdash;that means the light above that button should be off.
 If it's on, you can turn it off by pressing and holding the "Editor Lite" button for a few seconds.
     <div style="max-width: 500px"><img src="/img/direct-label-printing/editor_lite_off.jpg" alt="The Editor Lite button" /></div>
 * Try a different USB port.
+* If you're using Windows, make sure you've completed the [Windows-specific setup instructions](/articles/direct-label-printing-windows).
 * If you're using Linux, you might need to disable the existing `usblp` printer driver.
 You can do this by running `sudo modprobe -r usblp`.
 The driver will be disabled until you reboot, or you run `sudo modprobe usblp` to reload it.

 If you're still having trouble with your label printer, please contact us at [support@partbolt.com](mailto:support@partbolt.com), and we'll be happy to help!